 In her representation of clients in the hospitality industry, Erin provides specialized knowledge of local and state laws and regulations governing alcoholic beverage licensing and compliance.
 Her clients also enjoy the benefits of her working relationship with the state and local regulators of the hospitality and alcoholic beverage industry.

-Within the firm, Erin currently serves on the Strategic Planning Committee and Recruiting Committee.
-Erin is an active member of the Baton Rouge legal community.
-She is an elected council member of the Baton Rouge Bar Association Young Lawyers Section.
+Within the firm, Erin currently serves as chair of the Recruiting Committee.
+An active member of the Baton Rouge legal community, Erin is the secretary of the Baton Rouge Bar Association Young Lawyers Section Council.
 She also serves as a board member for the Louisiana Association of Defense Counsel and as a member of the LADC Young Lawyers Committee.
-In 2015, the LADC recognized Erin as a Finalist for The Frank L. Maraist Award for outstanding contribution to the legal profession and education.
-Additionally, Erin serves the community as co-chair of the BRBA Volunteer Committee and as a board member of the Boys & Girls Club of Greater Baton Rouge.
+Additionally, Erin serves the community as a board member of the Boys & Girls Club of Greater Baton Rouge.